Dr. Peter-Alexander Wacker

 The Supervisory Board is assisted in its work by the committees it has constituted.
-WACKER’s Supervisory Board has created three committees – an Audit Committee, an Executive Committee, and a Mediation Committee (as per the German Co-Determination Act [MitbestG], Section 27, Subsection 3).
+WACKER’s Supervisory Board has created three committees – an Audit Committee, an Executive Committee, and a Mediation Committee (in accordance with Section 27 (3) of the German Co-Determination Act (MitbestG)).
 With the exception of the Audit Committee, which is chaired by Franz-Josef Kortüm, the Chairman of the Supervisory Board, Dr. Peter-Alexander Wacker, chairs the committees.

-The Audit Committee met four times last year.
-Key aspects of its work included the audit of the annual financial statements of Wacker Chemie AG and the Group for 2014, and of the consolidated interim financial statements for the first half-year.
-It also discussed the consolidated quarterly reports and issues relating to risk management, compliance and auditing.
-Additionally, the Audit Committee awarded the auditing contract (which included determining the focus of auditing) to the chosen auditors and submitted a proposal for the choice of auditors for 2015 to the full Supervisory Board.
+The Audit Committee met five times last year.
+Its work included the audit of the annual financial statements of Wacker Chemie AG and the Group for 2015 and of the consolidated interim financial statements for the first half-year.
+It also discussed the Group’s quarterly financial figures and issues relating to risk management, compliance and auditing.
+The Audit Committee also submitted a recommendation to the Supervisory Board for the latter’s proposal at the Annual Shareholders’ Meeting for appointment of an auditor for fiscal 2016.
+In addition, it awarded the auditing contract for fiscal 2016 and determined the focus of auditing.

 The Mediation Committee did not need to be convened last year.

 The Supervisory Board was regularly informed about the committees’ work.